4.5 Initiatives promoting social inclusion and raising awareness

 Reviewing the contents of textbooks and curricula treating the Roma/Gipsy ethnic group

-In 2015, upon the request of the Hungarian Institute for Educational Research and Development [Oktatáskutató és Fejlesztő Intézet (referred hereinafter to as OFI)] the researchers of the Department of Romology and Sociology of Education functioning at the University of Pécs had studied the current situation of how much Roma culture is represented in the textbooks and curricula.
+In 2015, upon the request of the Hungarian Institute for Educational Research and Development, the researchers of the Department of Roma Studies and Educational Sociology functioning at the University of Pécs had studied the current situation of how much Roma culture is represented in the textbooks and curricula.

-The actual tasks defined during the research and analysis were discussed between the staff of the Department of Romani Studies and Sociology of Education and OFI's working group for textbook development on 26 November 2015 in Pécs.
+The concrete tasks defined during the research and analysis were discussed between the staff of the Department and the Institute working group for textbook development on 26 November 2015 in Pécs.
 At the meeting, the most important results of the analyses were recorded and then a timetable for the implementation of the tasks was drawn up.

-According to the schedule, the system of requirements for Roman/gipsy representation has become enforceable in 40 textbooks in 2016/2017 academic year, and another 60 textbooks was planned to revised for academic year 2017/2018 based on the terms of reference.
-The remaining teaching materials were expected to be revised according to schedule starting from academic year 2018/2019.
+According to the timetable, the system of requirements for Roman/gipsy representation has become enforceable in 40 textbooks in 2016/2017 academic year, and another 60 textbooks was planned to be revised for academic year 2017/2018 based on the terms of reference.
+The remaining teaching materials were expected to be revised according to the timetable starting from academic year 2018/2019.

-The revision of the teaching materials touched upon various subjects including Hungarian language and literature, history, ethics, environment and nature study, geography, visual culture, singing and music.
-[2017 Follow up report on National Social Inclusion Strategy (MNTFS nyomonkövetési jelentés 2017, p.
-80)]
+The revision of the teaching materials concerned various subjects including Hungarian language and literature, history, ethics, environment and nature study, geography, visual culture, singing and music.
+[2017 Follow up report on National Social Inclusion Strategy (MNTFS 2017 nyomonkövetési jelentés)]

 Special Colleges for Roma